Lifelines for Felines, Inc.

 Having grown up a littermate in a pack of miscellaneous non-human critters, it was instinctual that Stephanie Babcock would dedicate her life to animal welfare.
 As a Registered Veterinary Technician, Stephanie is the medical advisor for our organization.
 (Feel free to reach out to her for veterinary advice, but if it's urgent, head for your closest vet instead of waiting for her to email you back, of course!)
 Stephanie is the head nurse at California Animal Rescue Emergency Services and fierce Mama Lion to 9 cats, 5 dogs, 7 hens, a pond-full of koi, and a revolving door of patients and fosters.

 Cheyne Inman is a realtor and runner in Southern California.
-He is married to Delia Inman and together they have adopted 3 cats, Chaco, Lucca, and most recently Olive, a homeless kitten found in downtown LA.
+He is married to Delia Inman and together they have adopted three cats, Chaco, Lucca, and most recently Olive, a homeless kitten found in downtown LA.

 Heidi Kolkovich became involved with the rescue when she met John Nikolai at the dentist office one day.
 Her request to foster one kitten resulted in her fostering four brothers and she just completely fell in love with rescue work.
 She is currently only 18 but she hopes to do this for as long as she can and maybe eventually take over running the rescue.

-Kyra Schon, a lifelong animal lover, became involved with Lifelines for Felines, Inc. when John Nikolai flew from L.A. to Pennsylvania to visit his mother.
+Kyra Schon, a lifelong animal lover, became involved with Lifelines for Felines, Inc. when John Nikolai flew from Los Angeles to Pennsylvania to visit his mother.
 His traveling companion on that trip was a tiny, tortie girl born in a bathtub eight weeks prior, who would be delivered to a new life with Kyra.
 John and Kyra met in New Columbia, PA (which Kyra has renamed "New Kitten, PA"), for the tortie transfer.
 Kyra named the kitten "Kismet," because she joined the family on the first anniversary of her dear Tuxedo cat, Dimitri's, passing.